 Did Someone Say Control?
 Deciding on a Control System Architecture

-Tags: Controls & DAQ
+Tags: Controls and Software

 Asking the right questions at the start of a project helps ensure that the system we design will serve the client and meet their needs.
 We delve deep into the intricacies of their operations, striving to uncover the challenges, specific goals, and potential constraints they might encounter.